 A common strategy for the awardee’s small business size protest lawyer is to allege that the appeal should be dismissed because the protestor did not raise certain points in the initial SBA size protest.

 However, it is settled law, however, that a protester “has standing to appeal any issue addressed in a size determination, even if the protester did not raise the same issues in its underlying protest.”
-Size Appeals of BA Urban Solutions, LLC, et al., SBA No. SIZ-5521, at n.5 (2013)
+Size Appeals of BA Urban Solutions, LLC, et al., SBA No. SIZ-5521, at n.5 (2013).
+Also, see information about the Runway Extension Act.

 Effect of Affiliation Even if Companies Do not Exceed SBA Size Standards